 Forster just was.
 The lines on his face did most of the work.
 The deep timbre of his voice told his backstory.
 He just watched.

 He was in four or five movies a year, including Gus Van Sant’s shot-for-shot remake of Psycho (1998), the Farrelly Bros.
 Me Myself & Irene (2000), David Lynch’s Mulholland Drive (2001) and Alexander Payne’s The Descendants (2011).
 On television, he was in Karen Sisco (2004) and Heroes (2007-08), working with Lynch again in Twin Peaks (2017) and recurring as Tim Allen’s father in Last Man Standing (2012-18).
 He was never the lead.
-He was always that guy that gave a scene some weight.
+He was always the guy who gave a scene some weight.
 A square shooter.

 Forster’s final role was the identity specialist in El Camino — which opened last weekend — reprising his part from Breaking Bad.